 There are many types of bikes for toddlers — including the classic tricycle, pedal bike with training wheels, and balance bikes.
-Balance bikes for toddlers are an excellent choice since they help your little one to develop their coordination, strength, agility, and motor skills.
+Balance bikes for toddlers are an excellent choice since they help your child develop coordination, strength, agility, and motor skills.

 Furthermore, balance bikes are ideal for toddlers aged 2 to 3 years old who are eager to ride a bike without training wheels.
 Whereas, the best first bike for a younger toddler is a tricycle since these are more stable and will give your tot more confidence.

-One of the main injuries obtained by biking is head injury.
+One of the main injuries suffered when biking is head injury.
 For toddlers, falling over is likely to happen as they learn how to balance properly.

-It’s crucial to keep your child safe as they’re learning to ride a bike.
+It’s crucial to keep your child safe while learning to ride a bike.
 Additionally, it’s good to create a healthy habit of wearing a helmet whenever your child is playing with their bike.

 Here are a few tips to help you find the right helmet for your little one:

-Whether your toddler is riding a pedal or balance bike, it’s important to teach them proper road safety as well.
-Teach them to stick to cycling lanes where possible, and dress them in brightly colored clothes when on the road.
+Whether your toddler is riding a pedal or balance bike, it’s important to teach them proper road safety.
+Teach them to stick to cycling lanes where possible, and dress them in brightly colored clothes when they’re on the road.

 With little ones, it’s also important to be a role model and practice what you preach.
 Therefore, instead of telling them how healthy and fun biking is, why not show them?

-If you’re feeling eager to get your toddler on a bike, here are a few helpful learning tips to make the process easier:
+If you’re feeling eager to get your toddler on a bike, here are a few helpful learning tips that make the process easier:

 Yes!
 Children as young as 2 years old can definitely learn to ride a bike — it’s actually a good age to start training as it will help your little one to transition to a bigger bike later on.